-The Hemingway family still calls Walloon Lake and Windemere home Today, Windemere is owned by Sunny’s son (and Ernest’s nephew), Ernie Mainland.
+The Hemingway family still calls Walloon Lake and Windemere home.
+Today, Windemere is owned by Sunny’s grandson (and Ernest’s great nephew), Ken Mainland and his mother-in-law (following the January 2021 passing of Ernie Mainland, Sunny’s son and Ernest’s nephew).
 On November 24, 1968, the cottage was added to the National Register of Historic Places.
 Grace Cottage also still stands and was recently renovated, although not owned by anyone in the Hemingway family.

 Hemingway in Northern Michigan